 - Personally identifiable information (PII) about your staff, customers or other individuals your organisation work with

-- Business critical data which is used to provide services, run and organise your business
+- Business-critical data which is used to provide services, run and organise your business

 Protecting your data, wherever it lives

 In the olden days, cybersecurity was arguably easier.
 You knew precisely where your data was.
-You could probably even see the racks of machines in your server room from your desk or visit it when you needed.
+You could probably even see the racks of machines in your server room from your desk or visit it when you needed to.
 Nowadays your data is everywhere, creating new challenges for maintaining both your cybersecurity posture and your cybersecurity framework.
 But, for argument’s sake and for the purposes of cybercriminals, they know it lives in three types of locations.

-- In your network – either on premise or Cloud-hosted
+- In your network – either on-premise or Cloud-hosted

 - In your digital supply chain with partners or on 3rd party apps